Akash-Deb-Nath/vehicle-rental-system/README.md

 You can test the API directly from Postman using the live server.

-### Prerequisites

-Make sure you have Postman installed on your system:

 ### Authentication

 | Method | Endpoint              | Access | Description                 |